ethereum/hive/README.md

 The `hive` project is based on Go.
 You'll need a valid Go (1.6 and upwards) installation available.

-First, clone this repository.

-Run `go build` inside the root directory.
+After cloning the repository,  build the hive executable by running `go build` inside the root directory.

-Then run the following command:
+Then, to run a simulation, use the following command:
 ```bash
 ./hive --sim <simulation> --client <client(s) you want to test against>  --loglevel <preferred log verbosity level>
 ```
-If you want to run the `discv4` test, for example, here is how the command would look:
+For example, if you want to run the `discv4` test, here is how the command would look:

 ```bash
 ./hive --sim devp2p/discv4 --client go-ethereum_latest --loglevel 6